Welcome to Oneida County Land & Waters Conservation's

 Summary of the AIS Programs Yearly Projects and Activities

-- Provide education, support, training, program development and implementation, and technical assistance
+- Provide education, support, training, program development, implementation, and technical assistance.

-- Conduct site visits to identify potentially new AIS populations and provide to education and guidance as needed.
+- Conduct site visits to identify potential new AIS populations and provide education and guidance as needed.

 - Work with land owners and lake groups to control, manage, and remove AIS populations.
 Some of the species we work with include yellow iris, purple loosestrife, flowering rush, Eurasian water milfoil, non-native Phragmites, curly-leaf pondweed, aquatic forget-me-not, and rusty crayfish.